 Meaning

-“In 1950, when the Giants signed me, they gave me $15,000.
+In the quote “In 1950, when the Giants signed me, they gave me $15,000.
 I bought a 1950 Mercury.
 I couldn’t drive, but I had it in the parking lot there, and everybody that could drive would drive the car.
-So it was like a community thing.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.
+So it was like a community thing.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme